 The operator-facing differences, concretely:

 - Closed-loop control.
 Send a PO from LineNow.
 The supplier replies — by email, WhatsApp, EDI ACK, or portal event.
-LineNow's Layer 1 AI agent reads the reply, updates the order's status, line items, prices, ETAs, and substitutions, and posts the invoice and bill onward to QuickBooks or your accounting system.
-No retyping.
+LineNow's Layer 1 AI agent reads the reply into reviewable order-status, line-item, price, ETA, and substitution updates, then stages accounting handoff.
+Less duplicate entry.

 - Decay-aware PAR levels.
 Restaurant inventory is the textbook case where the decay rate belongs in the model — produce, dairy, seafood, prepped mise en place.
-LineNow models perishable decay; Toast Inventory uses linear thresholds.
+LineNow models perishable decay inside the procurement recommendation workflow.

-- Demand-pattern–aware forecasting.
-The SBC framework classifies each ingredient as smooth, intermittent, erratic, or lumpy and applies the right method (the Syntetos–Boylan Approximation for non-smooth, Croston for intermittent, classic exponential smoothing for smooth).
-The same statistical machinery that runs Walmart's distribution centers, deployed to a restaurant.
+- Demand-pattern-aware forecasting.
+The SBC framework classifies each ingredient as smooth, intermittent, erratic, or lumpy and applies the right method (the Syntetos-Boylan Approximation for non-smooth, Croston for intermittent, classic exponential smoothing for smooth) inside a restaurant ordering workflow.

 - Recipe / BOM costing with substitution.
-When the AI parses a substitution from your fish supplier, the recipe cost updates live.
-Theoretical-vs-actual stays meaningful.
+When the AI parses a substitution from your fish supplier, the recipe cost can update after review.
+Theoretical-vs-actual stays closer to supplier reality.

 - Layer 2 AI chatbot.
 "What was avocado spend last March?"
 "Which produce supplier slipped most on lead time?"
 "Draft Tuesday's order at 80% of last Tuesday."
 Real answers from the procurement record.